040 Processing Data with Pandas#

 We can now merge the tables.
 To do this, we need to pick a column to merge on.
 This is typically a key-like value that uniquely identifies the data entry (i.e., the row) and appears in both tables.
 If no one column is unique then we can use a collection of columns to merge on.
 For example, in our data, neither the year, month nor day would be a unique identifier if taken in isolation, but the three together form a unique set of values (i.e., because there is only one measurement per day, no two rows have an identical year, month and day).
 So we will use on=['year', 'month', 'day'].

 We can then merge in four different ways: inner, outer, left or right.
-These differ in how they treat missing values: inner will only merge rows in which the row exists in both DataFrames (i.e., if you think of this a merging two sets then this would be an ‘intersection’); outer will include rows that exist in either of the two DataFrames (i.e., in terms of sets, this would be a ‘union’); left only includes rows which are in the first DataFrame and right only those in the second.
+These differ in how they treat missing values: inner will only merge rows which exist in both DataFrames (i.e., if you think of this a merging two sets then this would be an ‘intersection’); outer will include rows that exist in either of the two DataFrames (i.e., in terms of sets, this would be a ‘union’); left only includes rows which are in the first DataFrame and right only those in the second.
 This can be most easily understood by comparing the outputs below.

 • Merging CO2 and CH4 using an inner merge: